Ballerina in Sticky Socks: Why I Recommend Barre Fitness

 Why I Became a Believer

 I’ve been a barre-ista for a while now.
 I love it.
-It’s burst training, or high-intensity interval training but using your own body for resistance and light weights, not huge medicine balls or barre-method-2tires.
+It’s burst training, or high-intensity interval training but using your own body for resistance and light weights, not huge medicine balls or tires.
 My arms are noticeably more awesome.
 (Note: there’s a weird puffy thing that happens in the area of your triceps after 40, and you want to prevent or reverse it as soon as possible).
 Some describe the thigh chiseling as miraculous, and I can’t quite say I’ve noticed miracles.
 There’s the promise, repeated often, of developing a “dancer’s dent.”
 Mine is curiously missing despite hours of dedicated practice.
 Perhaps it’s my endless daydreaming during class of why it feels so wickedly good, and why it’s uniquely good for the female form?

 My posture, compromised by the last three years sitting at my computer and writing in praying mantis position, has been vastly improved.
 I’m taller, less inflamed, and my pelvic floor is happy.